- ETFs can provide access to the performance of an index in one purchase.

 ETFs provide a variety of exposures and can be useful in building a diversified portfolio.
 You and your Financial Advisor can use ETFs to access broad or specific parts of the market.
 They can also help provide access to parts of the market not easily accessible to individual investors.

 Let’s say you wanted to own all stocks in the S&P 500 Index.
 It could be difficult and costly.
 Instead, you could gain broad exposure to the market could be accessed through an ETF that tracks the S&P 500 Index.
 This investment should closely mirror the performance of the underlying index and can be purchased through a single transaction.

 There are also specialized ETFs.
 You can invest in both core and alternative asset classes.
 Commodities are examples of alternative asset classes.
 Through a diversified ETF, you might moderate the risk of owning a single security in an alternative asset class.

 ETFs can fit well with other types of investments in the same portfolio.
 That’s one reason why some investors think of them as portfolio management tools.

-You may find an ETF for almost every investment appetite.
-ETFs can track sector-specific, country-specific, and broad-market indexes.
+You may find an ETF for almost every market segment.
+ETFs can track sector-specific, country-specific, Fixed Income Sectors and broad-market indexes.